rectorphp/rector/README.md

 Add Rector to your CI and let it **continuously refactor your code** and keep the code quality high.

+Read our [blogpost](https://getrector.com/blog/new-setup-ci-command-to-let-rector-work-for-you) to see how to set up automated refactoring.

 ## Install

 ```bash